-Stephen represents employers in all aspects of employment law, including discrimination, sexual harassment, wage and hour disputes, and enforcement of restrictive covenants.
+Stephen represents employers in all aspects of employment law, including discrimination, sexual harassment, wage and hour disputes, trade secrets, and enforcement of restrictive covenants.
 He helps clients navigate their complex disputes with zealous advocacy and a strategic focus on results.

 What Clients Can Expect